-Financial assets that potentially expose the Fund to credit risk consist principally of cash and cash equivalents, loan receivable and due from related parties.
-The Fund maintains its cash and cash equivalents with Standard Bank.
-The Fund is therefore exposed to credit risk to the extent that these institutions are unable to repay amounts owed.
+Financial assets that potentially expose the Fund to credit risk consist principally of cash and cash equivalents, due from related parties.
+The Fund maintains its cash and cash equivalents with Standard Bank, loan agreement was entered into with Young LDN Ltd. The Fund is therefore exposed to credit risk to the extent that these institutions are unable to repay amounts owed.
 Bankruptcy or insolvency of these institutions may cause the Fund's rights with respect to these financial instruments to be delayed or limited.
-As reporting date, the loan receivable was written off.